ethlo/ethlo.github.com/_posts/2013-01-30-spring-defaultkeygenerator-gotcha.markdown

 System.out.println(new DefaultKeyGenerator().generate(null, null, 0, 31)); // 16368
 {% endhighlight %}

 Looking at the documentation of `DefaultKeyGenerator`, there is a mention of using the arguments's hash codes, however I feel the risks should be better communicated.
-Too not jsut sound like a grumpy old fart, I [notified the Spring team](https://jira.springsource.org/browse/SPR-10237).
+To not just sound like a grumpy old fart, I [notified the Spring team](https://jira.springsource.org/browse/SPR-10237).